-According to the Centers for Disease Control and Prevention (CDC), there are currently 16 diseases that have recommended vaccination schedules.
-Specific vaccine recommendations vary depending on age, geographic location and other risk factors.
+According to the Centers for Disease Control and Prevention (CDC), there are currently 16 diseases that have recommended immunization schedules.
+Your specific recommendations will vary depending on your age, where you live and other risk factors.

-Vaccines have slowed or stopped the spread of many diseases in the United States.
-They work by exposing your body to weak or dead versions of disease-causing germs or viruses.
+Vaccines work by exposing your body to weak or dead versions of disease-causing germs or viruses.
 Your immune system then builds up resources to fight those bugs in the future.

-Common ImmunizationsThe following diseases can be prevented by following the CDC's guidelines on immunizations:
+These diseases can be prevented by following the CDC's recommended immunization schedule:

 Hemophilius influenza type B (Hib): bacterial infection that leads to conditions such as meningitis (covered under the Hib vaccine; given at 2, 4 and 6 months and between 12 and 15 months)

 Hepatitis A: type of viral hepatitis transmitted through oral contact with feces; affects the liver, but is usually the least harmful type of hepatitis (covered under the HepA vaccine; 2 doses given 6 months apart between 12 and 23 months of age)